 Before releasing the product, it’s also worth asking security companies to conduct penetration testing.
 The regulations don’t say directly what needs to be done, but rather you need to prove that something has been done, so they can determine whether a given security measure is sufficient.

-User Experience and User Interface are essential in every project but especially important in the case of creating applications for people with limitations, illnesses or for the elderly.
-It will be crucial to include people from the target group in this stage and take seriously their feedback.
+User Experience and User Interface are essential in every project but especially important in the case of creating applications for people with limitations, illnesses, or the elderly.
+It will be crucial to include people from the target group at the testing stage and take their feedback seriously.